-WORLD HEALTH PARTNERS believes that a sustainable healthcare system must have an unwavering focus on two foundational elements: preventing onset of illnesses or ensuring simple illnesses don’t get serious.
-Experience across the developing world shows that this approach succeeds when communities are able to access the services within walkable distance.
+WORLD HEALTH PARTNERS believes that a sustainable healthcare system must have an unwavering focus on two foundational elements: preventing onset of illnesses and ensuring simple illnesses don’t get serious.
+Experience across the developing world shows that this approach succeeds when communities are able to access primary health services within walkable distance.
 By adopting triaging principles, this approach also serves as the gatekeeper for secondary and tertiary care and forms a continuum of service provision.

 This vision, however, is not new.
 It was articulated in the Alma Alta Declaration of 1978 in which the focus was on both the preventive and curative aspects of primary health delivered within easy access to communities.
 The absence of medical resources in underserved areas, however, resulted in the elimination of curative care and a singular focus on preventive health under the GOBI-FFF (Growth monitoring-Oral rehydration-Breast feeding-Immunisation-Female literacy-Food supplementation-Family planning) strategy.